Gombe, Nigeria: Population

-Gombe State is populated by the Fulani people, constituting more than half of the state's population.
-Other ethnic groups include the Bolewa, Tera, Waja, and Hausa people.
+Gombe State is populated by the Fulani people constituting more than half of the state's population.
+Other ethnic groups include the Bolewa, Tera, Waja, Lunguda and Hausa people.

-The LGA has an area of 52 km² and a population of 480,000 at the 2006 census.
+The LGA has an area of 52 km2 and a population of 280,000 at the 2006 census.

 The postal code of the area is 760.

+Administration

+A chairman who is chosen by the residents of the local government area leads the Gombe Local Government Area's administration.
+The vice-chairman and councilors provide assistance to the chairman, who is in charge of overseeing the day-to-day operations of the local government area.

+11 Wards make up the Gombe Local Government Area.
+The wards are: